keowen375/restraunt-review-using-SQLAlchemy/README.md

 ### Customer Class:

-<li> Represents individual customers who review restaurants.
+<li> Represents individual customers who review restaurants .

 <li> Stores customer information such as first name and last name.
 <li> Tracks the restaurants that the customer has reviewed and the reviews they